 - Developer’s initial task gets defined clearly as they work first on implementing the wants, which are of high priority, as per the customer requirement.
 If customer’s high–priority requirements are clearly specified, then those code components are often developed and implemented on first priority.
 Thus it’s ensured that the probabilities of the end-product being shipped to the customer is as per the topmost requirements and is on schedule.

-- Testers verify first the foremost important functionality implementedimplement by developers.
+- Testers verify the foremost important functionality implemented by developers.
 As the verification (Testing) of the priority software component is completed first, it helps to work out when and if the primary versions of the system are able to be released.

 - Accurate Test plans.
 Test cases are written and executed which verify that each one of the software requirements is implemented correctly.
 Test cases mapping these requirements help to make sure that no major errors are missed.
 It further helps in implementing a top-quality product as per customer expectations.